Vince Ferragamo

-Vince Anthony Ferragamo (born April 24, 1954) is an American former professional football player who was a quarterback in the National Football League (NFL) and the Canadian Football League (CFL).
+Vincent Anthony Ferragamo (born April 24, 1954) is an American former professional football player who was a quarterback in the National Football League (NFL) and the Canadian Football League (CFL).
 He played college football for the California Golden Bears and Nebraska Cornhuskers.

 Early life

 Born in Torrance, California, Ferragamo was an All-American high school quarterback while at Phineas Banning High School (1969–1972) in nearby Wilmington and was selected as that year's Los Angeles City Schools Most Valuable Player.
 Ferragamo was heavily recruited by colleges, and he accepted a football scholarship to the University of California, Berkeley.

 College football

 Ferragamo became Cal's starting quarterback for the final three games of his true freshman season in 1972 and remained the starter through the following year.
 Ferragamo chose to transfer to top-ranked Nebraska in 1974.
 As a Cornhusker, he lettered in 1975 and 1976.

 Nebraska was ranked No. 1 to open the 1976 season but managed only a 6–6 tie with LSU at Tiger Stadium on September 11.
 (The two teams were said to have waged "unrelenting trench warfare".)
 Ferragamo capped his college career by leading the Cornhuskers (9–3–1, ranked #13) to a victory over Texas Tech in the Astro-Bluebonnet Bowl in the Houston Astrodome.
 During his senior season, he was All-Big Eight Conference, All-American and also an Academic All-American.